grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/cm.md

 ### CM-2 (3): Retention of Previous Configurations

-Retain {{ insert: param, cm-02.03_odp }} of previous versions of baseline configurations of the system to support rollback.
+Retain the number of previous baseline configuration versions to be retained is defined; of previous versions of baseline configurations of the system to support rollback.

 Retaining previous versions of baseline configurations to support rollback include hardware, software, firmware, configuration files, configuration records, and associated documentation.

- {{ insert: param, cm-02.03_odp }} of previous baseline configuration version(s) of the system is/are retained to support rollback.
+ the number of previous baseline configuration versions to be retained is defined; of previous baseline configuration version(s) of the system is/are retained to support rollback.

 Configuration management policy